Are Women-Owned VC Funds the key to accelerating access to capital for women?

 There are an estimated 11.6 million women-owned businesses in the United States that employ nearly 9 million people and generate more than $1.7 trillion in revenues.
 Despite these impressive numbers, there is still room to grow.
 Women-owned businesses are small, and 99.9% of them have fewer than 500 employees.
 They are also concentrated in certain areas, like health care and education.
 If women are going to see full equality in this economy, we need more women making decisions about what new ideas and products get funding.
-Luckily, fearless women’s VC fund are leading us the way and becoming the new arm of the resistance.
+Luckily, fearless women’s VC funds are leading us the way and becoming the new arm of the resistance.

 According to Huffington Post and Fortune magazine, Thirty-two female CEOs head the 500 biggest companies in the United States, a record number in the Fortune 500’s 63-year history, but women only represent 6 percent of the CEOs on the list, and there were no black female CEOs.